Why are men still writing the policies and laws that affect women?

 Like Gilead, the government decides who can talk, whose identities are real, and whose bodies are real.

-When those in power dictate womanhood based on fear or ideology, they tighten control over all women and strip away the rights of anyone who doesn’t fit their definition.
+When those in power dictate womanhood based on fear or ideology, they tighten control over the handmaids and strip away the rights of anyone who doesn’t fit their definition.

-When women are left out of politics, policy becomes dystopian.
+When they are left out of politics, policy becomes dystopian.

 Why It Can’t Be Ignored